 Yes!
 Some dogs descend from other dogs that were themselves mixed breed.
 These other dogs can give small contributions to the ancestry of your dog, so small that they are no longer recognizable as any one particular breed.
 We call this portion unresolved or “Supermutt” since it confers super powers!
 Just kidding.
 But we do think supermutts really are super!

 For Lucas we have been able to go further, and identify some of the breeds that we think may have been part of his heritage and have contributed to the Supermutt portion of his genome.
 We cannot be sure, given how little of their DNA has carried down to Lucas, but we thought you might like to know our best guess anyway!

 What are “Dogs Like Lucas?”

 “Dogs Like Lucas” are based on the percentage of breeds the two dogs have in common.
 For example, two dogs that are both 27% Golden Retriever and 73% Poodle will have a score of 100%.
-Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA, which is much more accurate than judging by looks.
+Sometimes dogs with high scores look alike, and sometimes they don’t — either way the comparison is based on each dog’s unique DNA.

 “He's got a curly tail, extremely good with his paws, very vocal, and insane reaction time/reflexes.
 Lucas loves his naps, squirrels, and butt scratchies.
 While we didn't get to see him as a very young puppy, we joke that he is the most baby like dog we've ever had.
 Lucas also has the most beautiful golden eyes that will just melt your heart!”